Address your customers' needs with content that informs, entertain and educates them... and they will buy from you!

 Who is your audience and where are they?

-These are two questions we already know!
 If your company has multiple target markets, they potentially spend their time online and read content in very different places.
 They also likely have very different questions.
 Understanding who is asking enables us to decide how your content should be created and where we need to distribute it.